Three and Out

 Three and Out is a 2008 British black comedy film directed by Jonathan Gershfield and starring Mackenzie Crook, Colm Meaney, Gemma Arterton, Imelda Staunton, and Kerry Katona.
-It premiered in London on the 21 April 2008 and was released in the UK and Ireland on 25 April 2008.
-It was released in Australia under the title A Deal Is a Deal.
+It premiered in London on 21 April 2008, and was released in the UK and Ireland on 25 April 2008.
+It was released in Australia, under the title A Deal Is a Deal.

 Plot

 Paul Callow (Mackenzie Crook) accidentally runs a man over with his underground train, after the man is pulled on to the tracks by his dog.
 After a week off he kills a second passenger who falls onto the tracks after having a heart attack.

 Before taking time off for the second accident his colleagues tell him about a little-known 'rule' at London Underground that no-one talks about: three 'under' within a month, and you lose your job - earning yourself ten years' salary in one lump sum.
 But being off for the next week means that Paul needs to find someone willing to kill themselves by the following Monday.

 Paul sets about trying to find someone prepared to die under his train – and after hearing a report about Holborn Viaduct he comes across Tommy Cassidy (Colm Meaney) attempting to jump off.
 He grabs his hand and pulls him up but far from being grateful Tommy is angered by Paul's interference and moans about how "do gooders" will not just mind their own business, however upon hearing a police siren he agrees to get in Paul's car.

 While in a bar Paul explains to Tommy that he will pay him if he is willing to jump in front of his train.
 Tommy is scornful asking what good will the money do him if he has to die.
 Paul says that he can have one last weekend of fun.
 Tommy however wants to do something meaningful.

 Tommy agrees to his proposal and decides to spend his last weekend making amends with his estranged family.